Star Trek: The Next Generation season 2: Reviews

 Keith DeCandido for Tor.com said that second season was the one on which the rest of the series was based, with characters taking long-term roles such as Geordi La Forge as Chief Engineer and Worf at the Tactical station.
 DeCandido said that the addition of Goldberg as Guinan was "delightful", but that Diana Muldaur as Dr. Pulaski "didn't entirely work as a character".
 In his view, the episodes during season two were varied in quality.
-He gave "Q Who" ten out of ten, while he gave "Shades of Grey" a zero.
+He gave "Q Who" ten out of ten, while he gave "Shades of Gray" a zero.
 It was the first time he awarded the top score to an episode; none of the first season had qualified.
 He gave the season an overall mark of seven out of ten and said that "Far too many people say that TNG didn't come into its own until the third season, and frankly, I think that that estimation comes a year too late."

 Jamahl Epsicokhan at his website "Jammer's Reviews" gave full marks of four out of four to both "The Measure of a Man" and "Q Who".
 His highlight of the former was the performance of Patrick Stewart as Picard in the courtroom setting, while of the latter, he said that it was the "most absolutely necessary episode of TNG's second season".
-Like DeCandido, Epsicokhan gave "Shades of Grey" a score of zero and described it as "the most pointless episode of TNG ever made".
+Like DeCandido, Epsicokhan gave "Shades of Gray" a score of zero and described it as "the most pointless episode of TNG ever made".
 IGN's Scott Collura thought that season two was an improvement over the roughness of season one and was the first time that the show stepped out from the shadow of The Original Series.
 He stated that several of the more memorable elements of Star Trek were introduced in this season, such as the Borg.
-He said that "The Measure of a Man" was the highlight of the season, while he described "Shades of Grey" as "Riker's Cheap-Ass Trip Down Memory Lane".
+He said that "The Measure of a Man" was the highlight of the season, while he described "Shades of Gray" as "Riker's Cheap-Ass Trip Down Memory Lane".